Political positions of Zohran Mamdani: Israel

-In 2025, he stated that he believed Israel was committing genocide in Gaza, and that if Benjamin Netanyahu travels to New York City, he should be arrested in accordance with the International Criminal Court's warrant for his arrest.
-He has remained an ongoing critic of Israel; in June 2025 he asserted that Israel has a right to exist as a state of "equal rights for all," implying an opposition to apartheid law and segregation, ethnocratic policy and racial or religious supremacy, and occupation or other similar structures.
+In 2025, he stated that he believed Israel was committing genocide in Gaza, and that if Benjamin Netanyahu were to travel to New York City, he should be arrested in accordance with the International Criminal Court's warrant for his arrest.
+In response to the question of whether Israel has a right to exist as a Jewish state, Mamdani has said that it has a right to exist as a state of "equal rights for all".
 Both supporters and critics have described his position as one in favor of a single, multiethnic democratic state.
-Mamdani supports the creation of a Palestinian state of the West Bank and Gaza strip, the end of Israeli settlements in the occupied Palestinian territories and an end to economic, military and cultural Israeli apartheid for Palestinians in Israel.
+Mamdani supports the creation of a Palestinian state in the West Bank and Gaza Strip, the end of Israeli settlements in the occupied Palestinian territories and an end to economic, military and cultural Israeli apartheid for Palestinians in Israel.
+In response to protests against a November 19, 2025, Nefesh B'Nefesh event for individuals interested in emigrating to Israel held at Park East Synagogue, Mamdani's press officer said on his behalf, "He believes every New Yorker should be free to enter a house of worship without intimidation, and that these sacred spaces should not be used to promote activities in violation of international law."